Artem-Schander/L5ModularDocs/docs/configuration/README.md

 ```

 1. **web**
-The make command will generate a `web.php` file with a predifined resource route.
+The make command will generate a `web.php` file with a predefined resource route.
 The service provider will load the file if it exists, apply the "web" middleware and the "controllers" namespace of the corresponding module.
 2. **api**
 The make command will generate an empty `api.php` file.